 Amended and Approved: February 16, 2016

+AMENDMENT DRAFT: January 31, 2021

 ARTICLE I. NAME, AREA, AND AFFILIATION

 Section 1.
-NAME - The name of this organization shall be the Minnesota Chapter of The Wildlife Society.
+NAME - The name of this organization shall be the Minnesota Chapter of The Wildlife Society hereinafter referred to as “the Chapter.”

 Section 2.
 AREA - This Chapter shall have as its area of organization the State of Minnesota.

 Section 3.
-CRITERIA FOR AFFILIATION - The Minnesota Chapter shall conform to Bylaws, Code of Ethics, objectives, policies and positions as adopted by The Wildlife Society, Inc. (hereinafter referred to as The Wildlife Society).
+CRITERIA FOR AFFILIATION - The Chapter shall conform to Bylaws, Code of Ethics, objectives, policies and positions as adopted by The Wildlife Society, Inc. (hereinafter referred to as “the Society”).

 ARTICLE II.
 OBJECTIVES

 Section 1.
-OBJECTIVES - Consistent with the objectives of the Wildlife Society, the Minnesota Chapter objectives are:
+OBJECTIVES - Consistent with the objectives of the Society, the Chapter objectives are:

 To provide opportunities for members to learn, network, and increase their effectiveness as wildlife professionals.